bluekamandy/Creative-Coding-Course-with-Processing/6_Using_Objects_to_Create_a_Game/3_PROJECT.md

 ### Step 2: Combine all of your code to create a single digital tennis game.

 Instead of single paddle, create two  instances of your paddle object.
-For now both paddles will be controlled by `touchX` and `touchY` and will mirror each other.
+For now both paddles will be controlled by `mouseX` and `mouseY` and will mirror each other.
 This will enable you to debug the game.

 ### **Step 3: Add a score to your game**